How Spurious Features Are Memorized: Precise Analysis for Random and NTK Features

 \section{Abstract}

-Deep learning models can be vulnerable to recovery attacks, raising privacy concerns to users, and widespread algorithms such as empirical risk minimization (ERM) often do not directly enforce safety guarantees.
-In this paper, we study the safety of ERM-trained models against a family of powerful black-box attacks.
-Our analysis quantifies this safety via two separate terms: \emph{(i)} the model \emph{stability} with respect to individual training samples, and \emph{(ii)} the \emph{feature alignment} between the attacker query and the original data.
+Deep learning models are known to overfit and memorize spurious features in the training dataset.
+While numerous empirical studies have aimed at understanding this phenomenon, a rigorous theoretical framework to quantify it is still missing.
+In this paper, we consider spurious features that are uncorrelated with the learning task, and we provide a precise characterization of how they are memorized via two separate terms: \emph{(i)} the \emph{stability} of the model with respect to individual training samples, and \emph{(ii)} the \emph{feature alignment} between the spurious feature and the full sample.
 While the first term is well established in learning theory and it is connected to the generalization error in classical work, the second one is, to the best of our knowledge, novel.
-Our key technical result provides a precise characterization of the feature alignment for the two prototypical settings of random features (RF) and neural tangent kernel (NTK) regression.
-This proves that privacy strengthens with an increase in the generalization capability, unveiling also the role of the activation function.
-Numerical experiments show a behavior in agreement with our theory not only for the RF and NTK models, but also for deep neural networks trained on standard datasets (MNIST, CIFAR-10).
+Our key technical result gives a precise characterization of the feature alignment for the two prototypical settings of random features (RF) and neural tangent kernel (NTK) regression.
+We prove that the memorization of spurious features weakens as the generalization capability increases and, through the analysis of the feature alignment, we unveil the role of the model and of its activation function.
+Numerical experiments show the predictive power of our theory on standard datasets (MNIST, CIFAR-10).